STR-UPM/UPMSat-2_Simulink_Models/README.md

 # UPMSat-2 Simulink models

-This repository contains the Simulink models used during the development and testing process for the Attitude Control System (ACS) from the UPMSat-2 microsatellite.
+This repository contains the Simulink models used during the development and testing processes of the UPMSat-2 Attitude Control System (ACS).

 ## General Structure: